checkdigit/spectral-config/README.md

 # Check Digit Spectral Config

-The Check Digit Spectral Config is the standard package to install and configure [Spectral](https://stoplight.io/open-source/spectral/) for use in Check Digit projects.
+Check Digit Spectral Config is the standard package to install and configure [Spectral](https://stoplight.io/open-source/spectral/) for use in Check Digit projects.

 ### Installing